ABEDAVIDscripts/PedalPoint_Performance_and_Optimization/README.md

 <BR>

 #### The Recommendation:
-•	Dynamic seasonal pricing.
+- Dynamic seasonal pricing.
 Apply 5-6% increase during Season 2, Season 3 and Season 4 for Registered rider types.
-•	Leave pricing unchanged in Season 1.
+- Leave pricing unchanged in Season 1.

 <BR>

+### What To Consider During This Stage?
+1. Communication Strategy:
+	- Make sure pricing updates are communicated properly, especially to Registered Riders who are facing a seasonal increase for the first time.
+	- Offer loyalty rewards, bundle benefits, or advance notices to ease adoption.

+2. Behavioral Monitoring:
+	- After implementation, monitor Registered Rider usage during peak seasons to track any negative reaction early (reduced rides, cancellation of memberships, etc.).

 <BR>
 <BR>